thomasledermann/MMMG_APIM/README.md

 Mplus and lavaan files are provided for the Multimember Multigroup (MMMG) APIM.

-Citation: Ledermann, T., Rudaz, M., & Grob, A. (2017).
+Reference: Ledermann, T., Rudaz, M., & Grob, A. (2017).
 Analysis of group composition in multimember multigroup data.
 Personal Relationships, 24, 242-264.